Hopf-Bautin and homoclinic bifurcations in a Saltzman-Maasch model with cubic feedback: The slow--fast model and critical manifold analysis

 In the remainder of this section, we analyze the reduced system~\eqref{MSNcero}, focusing on the existence and stability of its equilibria and the bifurcations they undergo.
-This provides a foundation for the study of oscillatory behavior emerging in the full system, including the role of Hopf, Bautin and homoclinic bifurcations in organizing the model’s long-term dynamics.
+This provides a foundation for the study of oscillatory behavior emerging in the full system, including the role of Hopf, generalized Hopf and homoclinic bifurcations in organizing the model’s long-term dynamics.
+Throughout this analysis, the existence of equilibria is obtained from the associated algebraic equations, while all stability conditions are derived directly from the Jacobian matrix and have been systematically verified using symbolic computation, ensuring full consistency between the existence and stability regions.